Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 Q11.
 What is a test scenario?

 A test scenario in software testing is a detailed description of a specific functionality to be tested.
 It outlines conditions, inputs, and expected outcomes for testers to follow.
-By replicating real-world interactions, it helps uncover defects and ensures the software meets requirements.
+By replicating real-world interactions, test scenarios help uncover defects and ensure the software meets requirements.
 Test scenarios aid in identifying issues early, allowing timely resolution before release, contributing to a reliable software product.

 Q12.
 What is GUI testing?